 - 1. Services: Client desires to hire an employee ("Candidate") to provide childcare, eldercare, housekeeping or other domestic services.
 MN is a referral agency and will make reasonable efforts according to applicable law to refer Candidates to Client.
-However, Client understands and agrees that employing a Candidate is ultimately Client's decision, and that signing up with or paying MN does not guarantee that MN will find a suitable Candidate for Client. - 2.
+However, Client understands and agrees that employing a Candidate is ultimately Client's decision, and that signing up with or paying MN does not guarantee that MN will find a suitable Candidate for Client.
+Agency will attempt to contact client by phone, email, and/or text message.
+Clients who are non-responsive to communications for 30 days will have their search closed. - 2.
 Client Is Candidate's Employer: MN is not a party to any agreement made between Client and a Candidate.
 Client understands and agrees that the Candidate's work schedule, compensation, and the method, manner and means of employment, and any other terms and conditions of employment, will be determined by Client and the Candidate.
 MN will not be responsible for the Candidate's direction, supervision, control or compensation, and MN is not the Candidate's employer or co-employer with Client.
 Rather, Client will be solely responsible for the Candidate's direction, supervision, control and compensation, and Client understands and agrees that Client is the Candidate's employer.
 Accordingly, Client understands and agrees that Client will be responsible for all employer related taxes, withholdings, worker's compensation insurance, obligations and requirements according to applicable law. - 3.
 Confidential Information: Client understands and agrees that, to the maximum extent allowed by law, all information and materials about Candidates are to be kept strictly confidential, are the property of MN, and are to be used only in conjunction with MN's referral services.
 If Client provides Candidate information to another party and the other party hires or otherwise engages the Candidate without compensating MN its full fees, Client will be responsible for paying MN's full fees as stated in this Agreement as if MN had placed the Candidate with a client. - 4.
 Fee Schedule: Client agrees to pay MN a non-refundable \$100 Search Fee to begin the placement process.
-Additionally, in the event Client employs or otherwise engages the services of a Candidate referred or introduced by MN to Client, at any time from within one year of the date of MN's referral or introduction of the Candidate to Client, for any position even if not for the position originally sought by Client, Client agrees to pay MN six weeks of the Candidate's Total Gross Annual Compensation as a Referral Fee with a minimum fee of \$1,000.
+This search fee is valid for one year from the date of registration.
+Additionally, in the event Client employs or otherwise engages the services of a Candidate referred or introduced by MN to Client, at any time from within one year of the date of MN's referral or introduction of the Candidate to Client, for any position even if not for the position originally sought by Client, Client agrees to pay MN six weeks of the Candidate's Total Gross Annual Compensation as a Referral Fee for full-time placements, 35 hours a week or more or eight weeks of the Candidate's Total Gross Annual Compensation as a Referral Fee for part-time placements.

 "Total Gross Annual Compensation" includes all compensation in whatever form, including but not limited to hourly wages, salary, bonuses, and the value of insurance and room and board, received by the Candidate from Client during the Candidate's first year of employment with Client.
 Total Gross Annual Compensation is calculated by multiplying the Candidate's weekly compensation by 52, or monthly compensation multiplied by 12, regardless of the duration of employment.
 Client agrees to provide MN with the Candidate's start date and to accurately report all of the Candidate's Total Gross Annual Compensation to MN.
-If the Candidate's compensation increases during the first year of the placement, Client agrees to inform and pay MN for any additional compensation according to the terms of this Agreement.
+If the Candidate's compensation increases during the first year of the placement, Client agrees to inform and pay MN for any addition-al compensation according to the terms of this Agreement.